Commerce Bancshares

 The tower at 1000 Walnut in Kansas City is one of two principal offices for Missouri-based Commerce Bank.

 Commerce Bancshares, Inc. is a regional bank holding company headquartered in Missouri, with principal offices in Kansas City and St. Louis.
 It is the corporate parent of Commerce Bank, which offers a diversified line of financial services, including business and personal banking, wealth management and investments through its affiliated companies.

-Commerce operates more than 275 branch and ATM locations across Missouri, Kansas, Illinois, Oklahoma and Colorado with operating subsidiaries involved in mortgage banking, credit-related insurance, venture capital and real estate activities.
+Commerce Bank's consumer banking serves more than 800,000 households through more than 140 branches and 250 ATM locations across Missouri, Kansas, Illinois, Oklahoma and Colorado with operating subsidiaries involved in mortgage banking, credit-related insurance, venture capital and real estate activities.

-As of September 30, 2024, Commerce Bank was the 63rd largest commercial bank in the United States, as reported by the Federal Reserve Bank.
+As of September 30, 2025, Commerce Bank was the 64th largest commercial bank in the United States, as reported by the Federal Reserve Bank.

 History

 Commerce was founded by Francis Reid Long with $10,000 in capital in 1865, just as communities were rebuilding during post-Civil War Reconstruction.
 Originally known as the Kansas City Savings Association, it was acquired in 1881 by Dr. William Stone Woods and renamed the National Bank of Commerce, claiming at the time to be the largest bank west of Chicago.
 Harry Truman, the 33rd President of the United States, worked as a clerk and cashier at the bank in the early 1900s.
 When describing Dr. Woods, Truman once said, "There are dozens of stories about his close accounting of the nickels and pennies, but if he chose to back a man, he stayed with him through thick and thin if that man had energy and character."
 Dr. Woods would go on to transform the Kansas City bank into a modern financial institution.

 Truman's housemate at the time was fellow Commerce employee Arthur Eisenhower, brother of future war hero and President Dwight D. Eisenhower.
 Arthur went on to work at Commerce for more than 50 years.

 The bank became Commerce Bank in 1903 with William Thornton Kemper Sr. as its first president.
 Kemper set up one of his sons, James M. Kemper, at Commerce and his other son, Rufus Crosby Kemper Sr., at the competing City Center Bank, which later became UMB Financial Corporation.
 Members of the Kemper family still play a dominant role at both banks.
 They also are a major force in Missouri philanthropies, with their names attached to numerous buildings throughout the state, including Kemper Arena.